Amed Rosario Player Props: Guardians vs. Mariners

 Amed Rosario At The Plate

-- This season, Rosario has recorded at least one hit in five of eight games (62.5%), and had multiple hits twice.
+- In 66.7% of his nine games this season, Rosario has picked up at least one hit.
+He's also had three multi-hit games.

-- In eight games played this season, he has not gone deep.
+- In nine games played this year, he has not hit a long ball.

-- Rosario has driven in a run in two games this year, with multiple runs batted in once.
+- Rosario has picked up an RBI in two games this season, with multiple runs batted in once.

 - He has scored a run in two games this year, and had multiple runs in one of those games.